 $200 / $1000 per standard lot (100:1 margin) = 0.2 lots, which is 2 mini lots.

-double lots = (AccountFreeMargin() * Risk) / MarketInfo( Symbol(), MODE_MARGINREQUIRED);
+The MQL4 code for this isdouble lots = (AccountFreeMargin() * Risk) / MarketInfo( Symbol(), MODE_MARGINREQUIRED);

 The advantage to this method is that the lot size remains consistent barring a dramatic change in available margin.
 I don’t actually see that as an advantage, but many traders like seeing the same lot size on most trades.